 - Biological Sciences - One year of freshman biology, one semester of microbiology.
 Additional courses in physiology, comparative anatomy or vertebrate anatomy or recommended but not required.

 - Chemistry - One year of inorganic chemistry, one year of organic chemistry.
-Additional courses in biochemistry is recommended but not required.
+Additional courses in biochemistry are recommended but not required.

 - Physics - One year of physics.
-Additional courses in optics is recommended but not required.
+Additional courses in optics are recommended but not required.

 What is covered on the Optometry College Admissions Test (OAT) and when is it given?

-There are 4 sections on the exam: Natural Science (Biology and Chemistry); Reading Comprehension; Physics; and Quantitative Reasoning.
+There are 4 sections of the exam: Natural Science (Biology and Chemistry); Reading Comprehension; Physics; and Quantitative Reasoning.
 It is given twice a year in February and October.
-Registration deadline is usually about 6 weeks prior to test date.
+Registration deadline is usually about 6 weeks prior to the test date.
 For more information visit the OCAT website.